Home

 2. You can also donate to the Cowichan Symphony Society Endowment Fund.
 In this case, your donation is deposited with the Vancouver Foundation, and every year the interest is used by the Society to fund our important programs.
 Please visit https://vancouverfoundation.ca/cowichan-symphony-society

-The Cowichan Symphony Society was founded in 1955, and in July, 2025, we will be presenting a special 70th Birthday Celebration Concert!
+The Cowichan Symphony Society was founded in 1955, and in July, 2025, we will present a special 70th Birthday Celebration Concert!

 Your donation keeps giving to the Society every year, hopefully for the next 70 years, and longer.